We Need to Talk About Suicide

 Why is Suicide Such a Hard Topic to Talk About?

-You can make a difference by recognizing warning signs of suicide.
-According to multiple sets of crisis statistics, eighty percent of people who attempt or complete suicide give some form of warning signs prior to their attempt.
+You can make a difference by recognizing the warning signs of suicide.
+Statistics say eighty percent of people who attempt or complete suicide give some form of warning signs prior to their attempt.
 After hundreds of assessments and interventions, we can identify ten types of life situations that lead to contemplating suicide.

 This book contains true stories and information on how to recognize and respond to verbal and behavioral cues.
 It will help you find ways to approach people you care about and intervene before it is too late.